Visualization Techniques To Decrease Stress And Increase Happiness

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.

-Visualization to improve mood
+Visualization exercises to improve mood

 Practicing positive visualization can also be beneficial in improving mood.
 Let’s take a look at a case study of a woman managing major depressive disorder and a tendency to view situations with a negative bias.
 The study results revealed that regular positive visualization activities improved her mood, allowed her to see various situations in a more positive light, and significantly lessened her depression overall.